 We are in the process of establishing and operating new cancer hospitals and proton centers in China to develop our hospital business.
 We have one planned hospital in China, namely Shanghai Hospital, and two hospitals in operation in China, namely Guangzhou Hospital and Datong Hospital, which provide premium cancer treatment services to our patients.
 We commenced construction of Shanghai Hospital in September 2017 with an estimated construction period of five years.
 The construction project was prolonged due to the suspension of construction activities caused by the COVID-19 pandemic.
-We expect to commence the operation of Shanghai Hospital in 2024 and complete the follow-on construction of its proton center in 2025.
+We expect to commence the operation of Shanghai Hospital in January 2026.
 We also commenced construction of Guangzhou Hospital in November 2017, and the construction was completed in October 2020.
 Guangzhou Hospital has been in operation since June 2021.
-In addition, we also plan to commence the construction of the phase II expansion to Guangzhou Hospital in 2023.
+In addition, we also plan to commence the construction of the phase II expansion to Guangzhou Hospital in 2026.